 I’ve tried to work out why people say they don’t need something when they don’t know what it is or what it can do.
 It’s like saying: “No we don’t need lights in our car, we have a perfectly good torch”.

 In fact that illustration, which just popped into my head, is pretty accurate.
 It highlights a typical viewpoint of many users of Excel.
 That’s the “If it ain’t broke don’t fix it” point of view.
 Maybe, with Excel, many would say say: “I hope I don’t break it!”.
 They’re just happy enough to get the figures accurate.
-Happy that the formulas are doing their job so why mess with it.
+Happy that the formulas are doing the job, so why would they mess with them.

 So then someone like me enters the arena.
 A lot of students present me with their Excel sheets that they have worked on for ages.
 Sometimes even 3 or 4 years.
 Included in their spreadsheet are formulas they have developed and are extremely proud of.
 Perhaps they have added a summary sheet, on which they have particularly worked hard on.
 I can see the faces of some beam with pride as they parade their formulaic prowess with a sense of satisfaction.
 The problem they now face is one of inflexibility.